![]() |

 drug addiction have strong links to depression.
 The search for highs may often

 begin as a flight from lows."
 If you think you are depressed, please avoid self-diagnosis and self-medication with questionable and sometimes dangerous 'alternative' solutions.
 Consult with your doctor and discuss all possible solutions including alternative answers that have solid documentation.
+REFERENCES (1) Dr. Kline may not be a well-known person to most but, his story is interesting.
+Click here to learn more about Dr. Kline.

 ||